 |Opens||Currently paused due to COVID-19 but funding for schools and universities still apples and this is the current focus|

 Arts & Humanities Research Council

 The Arts & Humanities Research Council (AHRC) offers a number of funding streams that will support the creation of digital resources, with a variety of projects funded, including their Standard Research Grants and Follow-on Funding scheme.
 Use their 'Funding Finder' tool to search for available grants.

 |Types of Project||Funding for research supporting the creation of digital resources - would suggest emailing in the first instance to see what projects are currently covered|

 The Foyle Foundation

 Supporting UK charities and state schools only, this foundation operates two grant schemes open to heritage digitisation projects.
-The Main Grants Scheme supports charities whose work covers Arts and Learning, with priority given to sustainable projects which offer a service to the general public.
-And the Small Grants Scheme supporting smaller charities in all fields providing their annual turnover does not exceed £100,000.
+The Main Grants Scheme supports charities whose work covers Arts and Learning, with priority given to sustainable projects offering a service to the general public.
+The Small Grants Scheme supports smaller charities in all fields providing their annual turnover does not exceed £100,000.

 |Types of Project||Digitisation projects for charitable institutions with an emphasis on sustainability, public benefit and accessibility (Main Grant scheme – learning)|

-If you discover any other funds and grants, please do let us know and we will happily include them here.
-Funding opportunities are subject to change so, if you find anything to be incorrect or out of date, then please let us know by emailing firstname.lastname@example.org or tweeting @townsweb so we can keep this page as relevant and helpful as possible.
+If you discover any other funds and grants, please do let us know and we will happily include them here for the benefit of others.
+Always check the dates because there are subject to change.
+If you find anything to be incorrect or out of date, please let us know by emailing firstname.lastname@example.org.
+Help us to keep this page as relevant and accurate as possible.

-If you found this article useful, you might also like our Best Practice tips for Planning a Digitisation Project post.
+If you found this article useful, you might also like our Best Practice tips for Planning a Digitisation Project.